schaduwen/gl703/README.md

 FAQ
 ---
 #### Why openSUSE?

-* Rolling release.
+* Rolling release
-* Supports snapshots and rollbacks.
+* Supports snapshots and rollbacks with snapper and btrfs
-* Secure and trusted boot support.
+* Secure and trusted boot support - able to dual boot windows with openSUSE
-* Minimal install (<300 packages with text mode install).
+* Minimal install, the installer is comprehensive enough to choose specific packages
-* All of the above out of the box without messing with the system.
+* All of the above with just the installer - no need to get down and dirty like arch for the same result

-The GL703GS is a gaming machine.
-Cutting edge packages are often required for the best performance in wine/proton (eg. glibc) and so rolling distributions often provide better gaming experiences.
-The btrfs filesystem and snapshot support complements rolling release systems.
-Simply rollback if anything breaks.
-Secure and trusted boot support means users do not need to fiddle with their bios settings and allows their computer to dual boot windows.
-With the no-recommends flag, openSUSE Tumbleweed is as light as Arch. openSUSE caters to the majority in that it offers all these features through their comprehensive installer.
-It is very hard to mess up the installation process.
+The GL703GS is still considered new hardware.
+A new kernel and cutting edge packages are often required for wine/proton so rolling release distributions is the choice for a better gaming experience.

+The btrfs filesystem and snapshot support with snapper complements rolling release systems.
+Updates breaking the system can be simply rollbacked.

+Secure and trusted boot support means users do not need to mess with their bios and allows dual booting of windows if required.

+With zypper no-recommends flag, openSUSE Tumbleweed is as lightweight as Arch.
+It does it all and offers all these features in their comprehensive installer.

-#### Is the GL703GS a good laptop?
+#### GL703GS quirks for potential owners?
-Good:
-* screen (fast, non-existent backlight bleed)
-* gpu (crushes games at 1080p)

-Meh:
-* cpu (hot)
+* CPU can get really hot
-* gpu (proprietary drivers - cannot configure)
+* GPU Nvidia proprietary drivers cannot change the maximum operating temperature
-* fan (loud, constantly spins up and down on silent mode)
+* Fans are loud, and will ramp up and down on silent mode
-* lid (cannot disable outer lid led - scales with screen brightness)
+* Brightness of the lights on the back of the screen lid scales with screen brightness and cannot be turned off
-* material (opening it up will wear down the plastic, aluminum lid catch scratches)
+* Aluminum material of the laptop lid will scratch and catch dust

-Trash:
-* keyboard backlight led (blue is very dim)
+* Blue led's of the keyboard backlight is very dim
-* BIOS (limited configuration options)
+* The BIOS has limited configuration options
-* dust (advertised 'ADVANCED ANTI-DUST COOLING SYSTEM' is a lie)
+* The advertised 'ADVANCED ANTI-DUST COOLING SYSTEM' is a lie

-This is just an opinion of the GL703GS after almost three years of service, and can differ from model to model.
+This is just my opinion of the GL703GS after three years of service, expectations can differ from model to model.

 Author's Notes
 --------------
 Feel free to nag me.
 I'm more than willing to help and answer questions.

-Schaduwen -22 March 2021
+Schaduwen